Catholic Church sex abuse cases in the United States: John Jay Report

 The United States Conference of Catholic Bishops (USCCB) commissioned the John Jay College of Criminal Justice in 2002 to conduct a comprehensive study based on surveys completed by the Roman Catholic dioceses in the United States.
 The product of the study, titled the John Jay Report indicated that some 11,000 allegations had been made against 4,392 priests in the USA.
 This number constituted approximately 4% of the priests who had served during the period covered by the survey (1950–2002).
 Of the abused, 81% were male, and 19% were female, 22% were younger than age 11, 51% were between the ages of 11 and 14, and 27% were between the ages of 15 and 17 years when first abused.
 Within the youngest age group, 64% of abused children were male, while within the older age groups, 85% were male.
-2,411 of the priests had a single allegation made against them, while 149 priests had 10 or more allegations made against them.
+2,411 priests had a single allegation made against them, while 149 priests had 10 or more claims made against them.

-The John Jay report identified that the reported sexual abuse cases had a sharp increase in the 1960s and continued to do so until the decrease of reported sexual abuse cases in the 1980s.
-The decrease in allegations has continued until today.
-There does not appear to be a single primary cause of the abuse patterns within the Catholic clergy; however, the John Jay report suggests that many of the abusing priests were inclined to abuse victims because they themselves have experienced childhood sexual abuse first hand.
+The John Jay report identified that the reported sexual abuse cases had a sharp increase in the 1960s and continued to do so until the decrease in reported sexual abuse cases in the 1980s which has continued till date.
+There does not appear to be a single primary cause of the abuse patterns within the Catholic clergy; however, the John Jay report suggests that many of the abusing priests were inclined to abuse victims because they have experienced childhood sexual abuse first hand.

 A further analysis by the John Jay College found that, among clerics with a single accusation of abuse, the victims were more evenly divided between male and female and were more likely to be older.
 Abusers with greater numbers of victims abused a higher proportion of boys.
-The report also identified some subsets of abusive behaviour: pedophilia (96 priests) and homosexual ephebophilia (474 priests).
+The report also identified some subsets of abusive behaviour: pedophilia (96 priests) and ephebophilia (474 priests).

 In spite of the importance of this study, the John Jay studies have been heavily criticized.
-Some critics deemed the studies as inaccurate and consider the researchers ignorant on the subject.
+Some critics deemed the studies inaccurate and considered the researchers ignorant.